 Although heucheras are mounting a strong challenge, hostas are our premier hardy perennials grown for their foliage.
-Many thousands of varieties been named since they were first introduced to Britain in 1790 and almost all have been selected for their attractive leaves, but there are others grown for their flowers and especially their scent.
+Many thousands of varieties been named since they were first introduced to Britain in 1790 and almost all have been selected for their attractive leaves.
+But there are others, grown for their flowers and especially their scent.

-Hosta plantaginea, (see photo) the very first hosta to be introduced, is the only fragrant species and the scent of its large white flowers hangs in the air on summer evenings.
+Hosta plantaginea, (see photo, below right) the very first hosta to be introduced, is the only fragrant species and the scent of its large white flowers hangs in the air on summer evenings.
 It has given rise to numerous varieties such as ‘Aphrodite’, a lovely double-flowered version, and ‘Honeybells’ in pale lavender.
 ‘Royal Standard’, a hybrid between H. plantaginea and H. sieboldiana, has very large white blooms and impressive foliage.

 Pale lavender-flowered ‘Summer Fragrance’ was the first descendant of H. plantaginea to feature variegated foliage, in this case white margins, and gave rise to the palest lavender-flowered ‘Fragrant Bouquet’, also with white edges to the leaves.